letsdrink/ouzo/docs/documentation/tests.rst

 Stream stubbing
 ~~~~~~~~~~~~~~~

-In some cases you want to stub stream wrappers e.g. ``php://input``.
-Ouzo provides special class for these things ``StreamStub``.
+In some cases you may need to to stub stream wrappers e.g. ``php://input``.
+Ouzo provides a special class for this ``StreamStub``.
-It's simply to use in your tests:

-* First thing is register your wrapper:
+* First, you have to register your wrapper:

 ::